It’s Only a Job

 I received a call at about eight that night from a detective I knew.

-Nick Grosso worked out of South Detectives and he often fed me inside information, tips, and gossip for my crime column in the local paper.
+Nick Grosso worked out of South Detectives and he often fed me cop gossip and tips that I used in my crime column in the local paper.

 I didn’t pay him anything and he never asked for anything.
 He certainly didn’t ask me to write about him favorably, as he liked being a low-key cop.
-He said he liked talking to me because he considered me to be fair to cops.
-I also think he got a kick out of seeing something he told me in the newspaper.
+He said he talked to me because he considered me to be fair to cops.
+But I also think he got a kick out of seeing something he told me in the newspaper.

 “This guy won’t talk to you or anybody in the press, but it’s a good story that I think you’ll like,” Grosso told me.
-"He's a Navy vet and served on the aircraft carrier USS Kitty Hawk, just like you, only a lot later."
+"He's a Navy vet and he served on the aircraft carrier USS Kitty Hawk, just like you, only a lot later."

 I nodded, sipped my hot coffee and listened.

-If Donald Clarke had been an actor, he would have been type casted as a villain’s henchman or a cold professional killer, or perhaps a Western outlaw.
+If Donald Clarke had been an actor, he would have been type-casted as a villain’s henchman or a cold professional killer.
+Perhaps a Western outlaw.
 He was of average height, and he had a lean face and a lean body.
 His face was leathery from the sun, as he liked being outdoors and would often go for long walks during the afternoon with his dog, a German Shepard that he named Duke.

-When he had been in the Navy some years back, a local wit on his ship remarked that he looked like a farmer who just stepped off a tractor after plowing the lower forty.
+When he had been in the Navy years ago, a local wit on his ship remarked that he looked like a farmer who just stepped off a tractor after plowing the lower forty.

-“A mean pissed off farmer,” another wit added.
+“A mean pissed off farmer,” the wit added.

 His wife Betty, a chubby and cheerful woman, was much more social than her husband.
-She worked in a store and she liked dealing with her customers.
+She worked in a store, and she liked dealing with her customers.
 They had a 14-year-old son named Ronald who attended Catholic school.
-The Clarke family lived happily in a nice, modest South Philly row home.
+The Clarke family lived together happily in a comfortable, modest South Philly row home.